 Monroe County Executive Adam Bello and County Health Commissioner Michael Mendoza M.D. have jointly named a czar to oversee the county’s COVID-19 vaccine rollout.

-Appointed to the post as a special adviser to Mendoza is Nancy Bennett M.D., director of the University of Rochester Medical Center’s Center for Community Health and Prevention.
+Appointed to the post as a special adviser to Mendoza is Nancy Bennett M.D., director of the University of Rochester Medical Center’s Center for Community Health & Prevention.

 Pronouncing the county fortunate to have someone with Bennett’s “unique skillset” to oversee the vaccine program, Bello predicts the effort will be “a massive undertaking unlike anything we’ve had to plan for before … requir(ing) an unprecedented level of coordination, education, and communication.”

 Bennett, who is known as Nana, has headed the URMC community health center since founding it in 2006.
 She had previously served as Monroe County deputy director of public health since 1992.
 From 2006 to 2009, she held the county and URMC posts jointly.
 Then from 2015 to 2018, she chaired the Prevention Advisory Committee on Immunization Practices at the national Centers for Disease Control and Prevention.

 Along with Bennett’s appointment, Bello named Common Ground Health CEO Wade Norwood to lead COVID-19 vaccine community engagement and education efforts.
 Norwood has headed Common Ground Health since 2006.
 Formerly known as the Finger Lakes Health Systems Agency, Common Ground Health has spearheaded efforts to extend health care services to underserved populations, fielding drives to remediate lead pollution in area residences and cut the incidence of hypertension among Black and Latino residents.